Police say Nicki Minaj’s father killed by hit-and-run driver

 MINEOA, N.Y.
-(AP) — The 64-year-old father of rapper Nicki Minaj has died after being struck by a hit-and-run driver Friday evening in New York, police said.
+(AP) — The 64-year-old father of rapper Nicki Minaj has died after being struck by a hit-and-run driver in New York, police said.

-Robert Maraj was walking along a road in Mineola on Long Island when he was hit by a car that kept going, Nassau County police said.
+Robert Maraj was walking along a road in Mineola on Long Island at 6:15 p.m.
+Friday when he was hit by a car that kept going, Nassau County police said.
 Maraj was taken to a hospital, where he was pronounced dead Saturday.

 Police are asking any witnesses to the fatal crash to come forward.

 Minaj, 38, was born Onika Tanya Maraj in Trinidad and was raised in the New York City borough of Queens.
-The “Starships” singer has not made any public statement about her father’s death.
+She has not made any public statement about her father’s death.